SQream/sqream_docs/third_party_tools/client_platforms/sas_viya.rst

 Inserting Only Required Data
 ~~~~~~~~~~~~~~~~~~
-When using Tableau, SQream recommends using only data that you need, as described below:
+When using SAS Viya, SQream recommends using only data that you need, as described below:

 * Insert only the data sources you need into SAS Viya, excluding tables that don’t require analysis.